cool-hooks/react-wordpress-hooks/docs/wordpress.md

 ### useWordPress

-This hook allows you to use WordPress REST API custom endpoints or create manual requests to WordPress REST API
+This hook allows you to use custom endpoints or create manual requests to WordPress REST API

 [Read more about custom enpoints](https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-custom-endpoints/)